 Oily emulsion in an aqueous gel, containing 1.16% diclofenac diethylamine (corresponding to 1% diclofenac sodium).

 Post-traumatic inflammation of the tendons, ligaments, and joints, e.g. due to sprains, strains, and bruises.
-Localised forms of soft-tissue rheumatism, e.g. tendovaginitis, bursitis, shoulder-hand syndrome, and periarthropathy.
-Localised forms of degenerative rheumatism, e.g. osteoarthrosis of the peripheral joints and vertebral column.
+Localized forms of soft-tissue rheumatism, e.g. tendovaginitis, bursitis, shoulder-hand syndrome, and periarthropathy.
+Localized forms of degenerative rheumatism, e.g. osteoarthrosis of the peripheral joints and vertebral column.

 Do not apply to diseased skin, open wounds or injuries.
 Avoid contact with the eyes and mucous membranes.
 Do not take by mouth.
 Do not use with occlusive dressing.
 Systemic side effects cannot be excluded when the product is applied to large areas of skin for prolonged periods of time.
 Avoid use during pregnancy.

 Pregnancy and breast-feeding:Contraindicated in the third trimester of pregnancy.Avoid use during pregnancy.
 Not recommended during breast-feeding.